nqminds/trustnetz/packages/docusaurus/docs/build5-docs/60-CA-Demo/620-steps-to-set-up.md

 WantedBy=multi-user.target
 ```

 This sets up a service to run the app after the registrar rest server service has run.
+Enable the service with `systemctl enable registrar-app.service`.

 Run the service you've just created with `systemctl start registrar-app.service` you can check it has run correctly with `systemctl status registrar-app.service`.